ntunlplab/LifeEventDialog/README.md

 - `DailyDialog_id`: The dialogue id to map to the original dialogue in DialyDialog dataset.
 - `dialog_id`: A unique identifier for each dialogue in LifeEventDialog\_[train/valid/test].jsonl
 - `events`: A list of `Events` in each turn.
-- `coreferences`: A list of clusters, each cluster is a list of tokens index.
+- `coreferences`: A list of clusters, each cluster is a list of tokens\_id.
 Note that the 1st cluster must be the cluster of speaker 1 (S1) and the 2nd must be of speaker 2 (S2).
 The cluster of S1/S2 might be an empty cluster if no events happen to S1/S2.

 Each `Event` consists of the following schema: